Post-update steps

 When updating SonarQube Server, you should also make sure you’re using the latest versions of the SonarScanners to take advantage of features and fixes on the scanner side.
 Please check the documentation pages of the scanners you use for the most recent version compatible with SonarQube Server and your build tools:

-* SonarScanner for Maven: [sonarscanner-for-maven](https://docs.sonarsource.com/sonarqube-server/2026.1/analyzing-source-code/scanners/sonarscanner-for-maven "mention")
+* SonarScanner for Maven: [SonarScanner for Maven](/sonarqube-server/2026.1/analyzing-source-code/scanners/sonarscanner-for-maven.md)

-* SonarScanner for Gradle: [sonarscanner-for-gradle](https://docs.sonarsource.com/sonarqube-server/2026.1/analyzing-source-code/scanners/sonarscanner-for-gradle "mention")
+* SonarScanner for Gradle: [SonarScanner for Gradle](/sonarqube-server/2026.1/analyzing-source-code/scanners/sonarscanner-for-gradle.md)

-* SonarScanner for .NET: [installing](https://docs.sonarsource.com/sonarqube-server/2026.1/analyzing-source-code/scanners/dotnet/installing "mention")
+* SonarScanner for .NET: [Installing the scanner](/sonarqube-server/2026.1/analyzing-source-code/scanners/dotnet/installing.md)

-* SonarScanner for NPM: [installing](https://docs.sonarsource.com/sonarqube-server/2026.1/analyzing-source-code/scanners/npm/installing "mention")
+* SonarScanner for NPM: [Installing the scanner](/sonarqube-server/2026.1/analyzing-source-code/scanners/npm/installing.md)

-* SonarScanner for Python: [sonarscanner-for-python](https://docs.sonarsource.com/sonarqube-server/2026.1/analyzing-source-code/scanners/sonarscanner-for-python "mention")
+* SonarScanner for Python: [SonarScanner for Python](/sonarqube-server/2026.1/analyzing-source-code/scanners/sonarscanner-for-python.md)

 ## Cleaning up the Oracle database <a href="#clean-up-oracle-db" id="clean-up-oracle-db"></a>